 The thing we want you to take away from this is the knowledge that direct mail is still relevant and important.
 Even in today’s digital world, it still has a crucial role to play and with the power of touch is able to create emotional and physical responses that digital-based marketing materials cannot.

-If this article has interested you let us know, give Baker Goodchild a call on 0800 612 1972 to discuss your requirements in direct mail and print.
-Also read our contact us page for information about contacting us.
+If this article has interested you, let us know by giving Baker Goodchild a call on 0800 612 1972 to discuss your requirements in direct mail and print.
+Also, read our contact us page for information about contacting us.